 - Fluorescent pigments are semi transparent and have lower colour strength compared to conventional pigments

 - Due to the facts above, best results are achieved by applying a double layer of ink.

 - Fluorescent inks have a tendency to take up more fount than conventional inks.
 This can lead to poor transfer and possible over emulsification.
-For this reason, fount levels should be kept to a minimum.
+For this reason, fount solution levels should be kept to a minimum.